-An alter vu is the feeling of either remembering something differently, or experiencing visions or dreams of events that never happened, allegedly as the result of changes to a worldline.
+Alter vu is a term that describes the feeling of remembering something differently, or experiencing visions or dreams of events that never happened, allegedly as the result of changes to a worldline.

 The term alter vu is primarily associated with the alleged time traveler John Titor, who first began posting online under the forum handle TimeTravel_0 at the Time Travel Institute (TTI) on November 2, 2000.

 After Titor stopped posting on March 24, 2001, several forum users shared their experiences with strange memories and feelings that their current worldline had somehow changed.
 Many of these same users had previously sent Titor private messages, which he agreed to take back with him on his temporal trip to 1998 and deliver to alternate-worldine versions of themselves.